Need Help? Give us a call.

-PayPal was one of the first companies to bring convenient digital payment options to the masses when it debuted in the late 1990s.
-Since then, many competing and complementary options have surfaced to create seamless e-commerce experiences for millions of web users.
+Since PayPal launched all these years ago, many competing and complementary options have surfaced to create seamless ecommerce and payments experiences for millions of web users.
 PayPal has evolved too, with a variety of options for helping small business owners with online and offline transactions.

 PayPal realizes that small businesses depend on the payment processor’s ability to collect money quickly and easily on their behalf.
-For that reason, they’ve rolled out business account features that cater to small business and solopreneurs.
+For that reason, they’ve rolled out business account features that cater specially to small business and solopreneurs.

-According to the website, here are a few benefits of creating a PayPal business account:
+Here are a few benefits of creating a PayPal business account:

 PayPal’s Payflow payment gateway is another service that small businesses can use to process payments.
 Payflow, formerly Verisign, operates as a PayPal company.
 It’s similar to other gateway services like Authorize.net or First Data.

 Many small businesses are familiar with using PayPal as a payment processor but not as a payment gateway.
 In a nutshell, a payment processor handles transactions by transmitting data between a buyer, the merchant bank, and the acquiring bank (the buyer’s bank).
 Payment processors can also provide equipment to accept credit card payments in person, but the focus for payment gateways are mainly on online transactions.

 The payment gateway makes it so businesses can accept card payments directly from a website, no matter who their payment processor is.
 You can use PayPal or another credit card processing company.
 Security is a major concern here, so a payment gateway provider has to be familiar with and able to comply with fraud prevention protocols for online payment processing.